wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 Lastly, these values will be passed into a soft-threshold function with `lambda2` to achieve the sparse representation by dropping the small absolute values.
 More specifically, the new weight will be subtracted by `lambda2` if the new weight is positive and larger than `lambda2`, or added by `lambda2` if the new weight is negative and smaller than `-lambda2`.
 If the new weight is in between `-lambda2` to `lambda2`, then the new weights will be 0.

-Pseudocode for the core SFL algorithm is as follows (simplified version):
+Pseudocode for the core SFL algorithm is as follows:

 ```
 Load the graph and normalize edge weights

-for iteration till converge:
+Repeat iteration till convergence:

-    # First part: Maxflow
+    // First part: Maxflow
     // Push phase
     For each local vertex v:
         If (excess[v] <= 0) continue